Skip to main content

 Canada joins other countries like Japan, Australia, the U.K., and the U.S. looking at open banking to make a positive change for their citizens.

-In the U.K., a government-led initiative has seen open banking launch initially with chequing accounts only.
+In the U.K., a government-led initiative has seen open banking launch that started initially with chequing accounts only.
 They too have a strong and trusted banking system and put out specific requirements for consumer consent, authentication and authorization.
 They also implemented a complaints handling process in the event of a security breach as it relates to open banking.

 The United States has not yet adopted open banking.
 While some financial institutions provide access to vetted third-parties, there is not a whole or cohesive system in place.
 The U.S. Department of the Treasury has identified the need to remove legal and regulatory uncertainties currently holding back financial services companies and data aggregators from establishing data sharing agreements.
 It also notes that the U.S. market would be well served by a solution developed in concert with the private sector that addresses data sharing, standardization, security and liability issues.